RexxLA/rexx-repository/ARB/standards/work-in-progress/document/incompatibilities.md

 Annex B discouraged use of this construct in Classic Rexx programs.
 "Breakage" of programs due to this incompatibility is rare.

-Also something in condition handling that | don't know the reason for.
+Also something in condition handling that I don't know the reason for.

-Call
+## Call
 The call instruction has been extended to allow for a computed name of the callee.
 Syntax considerations prevent a similar thing being done for functions.

-Concurrency
+## Concurrency
 Meet 17 minutes

-Guard
+## Guard
 Meet 17 minutes